JacobHayes/pgparquet/README.md

    gcloud auth application-default print-access-token
    ```

-2. Check your service account has the necessary permissions:
+2. Check your user or service account has the necessary permissions:
    - `storage.objects.get`
    - `storage.objects.list`